The Complexity of Equilibrium Refinements in Potential Games: Preliminaries

 \begin{definition}[Proper equilibrium] A mixed strategy profile $\vx$ is a proper equilibrium if it is the limit point of a sequence $\{\vx^{(\epsilon)} \in \cX^{(\eps)}\}_{\eps \to 0^{+}}$ where $\vx^{(\epsilon)}$ is an $\eps$-proper equilibrium of $\Gamma$. \end{definition}

 Due to \citet{Myerson78:Refinements}, we know that in any normal-form game there exists at least one proper equilibrium.
-Furthermore, the proper equilibria form a subset of the perfect equilibria, which in turn are a subset of the Nash equilibria.

-\citet{Kohlberg86:strategic} provide a constructive proof of the existence of a proper equilibrium in a normal-form game.
-This proof relies on computing a Nash equilibrium of a perturbed game, $\Gamma^{(\epsilon)}$, which in turn corresponds to an $\epsilon$-proper equilibrium of the original game, $\Gamma$.
+Furthermore, the proper equilibria form a subset of the perfect equilibria, which in turn are a subset of the Nash equilibria. \citet{Kohlberg86:strategic} provide a constructive proof of the existence of a proper equilibrium in a normal-form game.
+This proof relies on computing a Nash equilibrium of the perturbed game, $\Gamma^{(\epsilon)}$, which in turn corresponds to an $\epsilon$-proper equilibrium of the original game.

-For proper equilibria, we will use the following definition of a perturbed game due to~\citet{Kohlberg86:strategic}, which differs from that in~\Cref{def:perfect-perturbed}.